-2020 Review: JEEP CHEROKEE
+2020 Review: Jeep Cherokee

 Over the past 40-plus years, the rugged Jeep Cherokee has evolved to become more livable in the urban jungle in which it’s likely to spend most of its time.
 The look is now sleeker and the interior materials significantly more upscale than in the boxy versions of oldOur test model came fitted with the optional 3.2-liter V6 engine that gives it the capability to tow up to 4,500 pounds, which is impressive for a compact crossover SUV.
 We’ve also driven the Cherokee with the available 2.0-liter, turbocharged four-cylinder engine and think its greater power output and better fuel economy make it an attractive choice.